Encoding classes for sequence labeling:

 - For extracting question answers, answers are most probably the name entities.

-Many web pages tag various entities, with link to bio or topic pages, etc.
+Many web pages tag various entities, with links to bio or topic pages, etc.

 ML sequence model approach to NER: